fksalviano/api-crud/README.md

 .Net 9 API crud sample using Mediator pattern with MediatR, Commands, Handlers and valiadtions with Handlers PipelineBehavior.

-Using Minimal API approach mapping Endpoints instead of Controllers.

-Using Scalar for API documentation without Swagger.
+Using Minimal API approach mapping Endpoints instead of Controllers with Scalar for API documentation without Swagger.

+Data access with Dapper and DapperExtensions to generate and execute CRUD SQL commands.

+Using SQLite Database in memory.

 ### Handlers